PHT-Medic/documentation/docs/cord_demo/cord_fhir.md

   }
 }
 ```
-This query will now only return female subjects, born greater than 1960 for the Python train example.
+This query will now only return female subjects, born in a year greater than 1960 for the Python train example.
 The R demo trains require as input data:
 ```json
 {
   "data": {